 Image courtesy of Dr. Ashan Geeganage

-Gotha Pabbatha Rajamaha Viharaya is situated on rocky outcrop near the mouth of the Walawe River in Godawaya which is a small fishing hamlet located between Ambalantota and Hamantota.
-The temple believed to have been built by Regional king Gotabaya (King Kavanthissa’s father) in the 2nd century BC.
-Godawaya is a ancient shipping port active as far as 2nd centaury BC.
-The temple is
+Gotha Pabbatha Rajamaha Viharaya stands on a rocky outcrop near the mouth of the Walawe River in Godawaya, a small fishing village located between Ambalantota and Hambantota.
+The temple is believed to have been constructed in the 2nd century BCE by the regional ruler Gotabaya, the father of King Kavanthissa.

-Historians have been especially interested in the Customs Building, located on the east side of the ancient monastery, which was decorated with ornaments showing an elephant placing his trunk in lotus flowers.
-Clay seals bearing the the emblem of a lion were used to seal goods and cargo as proof that the customs duty was paid.
+Historians have shown particular interest in the Customs Building on the eastern side of the ancient monastery, which features decorative motifs of an elephant placing its trunk among lotus blossoms.
+Clay seals marked with a lion emblem were used there to certify that customs duties on goods and cargo had been paid.

 Also See